DhanujG/DhanujG.github.io/_extracurricular/coursework.md

 ======
 * B.S. in Data Science, University of Michigan, 2021
 * B.S. in Computer Science, University of Michigan, 2021
-* B.S. in Data Science, University of Michigan, 2021
+* B.S. in Ecology & Evolutionary Biology, University of Michigan, 2021

 Classes Taken
 ======